 How you hold the flash and camera is up to you, but consider a few things like how high or low your flash is in relation to the the subject and how steady you can hold the camera while holding the flash.
 Here’s one photo that shows me holding a remote flash and a camera.

-This method could work, but even though the flash is at arm’s length, it might be too high and cause some ugly shadows.
+This method could work, but even though the flash is at arm’s length, it might be too high and cause some ugly shadows (consider a subject with deep set eyes).
 I’m also holding the camera with one hand and that’s not very steady.
 Here’s another option for holding a flash and camera.